Care Guides > How to Choose a Care Home

 For people who don’t currently live near their family or friends, entering a care home provides an opportunity to move closer, so your family members and friends can more easily visit and offer additional support.

 Once you’ve decided on a location, you can then begin looking for care homes that provide the type of support you’re after in that area.
 You can use our free service to filter by care homes in your area.
+You can also use Lottie to request a free list of care homes, where our care experts will send you highly-rated homes in your area matching any specific requirements you have, such as your budget and the type of care you require.

 Facilities and accommodation differ from home to home.
 Some homes offer private rooms with en-suite facilities and lounge areas for those who like their own space, while other homes take a more communal approach, with several bedrooms sharing a communal space and a bathroom.